justleon/Computer-Network-Project/README.md

 # SKM-computer-network
-A computer network project for SKM (4th term)
+A project for Computer Networks subject (SKM, 4th term)